Navy’s MQ-25A Stingray secures Milestone C approval

 “The aircraft is ready, production is ready, and the program is ready to move this groundbreaking capability forward, paving the way for unmanned carrier aviation and enhancing fleet capability, capacity and lethality,” said Capt.
 Daniel Fucito, Unmanned Carrier Aviation program manager.

-The MQ‑25A program is managed by the Unmanned Carrier Aviation Program Office (PMA‑268), which is responsible for the MQ‑25A Stingray unmanned air system and the Unmanned Carrier Aviation Mission Control System (UMCS).
-PMA‑268 is aligned under the Carrier Strike Deputy Portfolio Acquisition Executive (DPAE), within the Portfolio Acquisition Executive for Aviation (PAE(A)).
+The MQ‑25A program is managed by the Unmanned Carrier Aviation Program Office (PMA‑268), which oversees the MQ‑25A Stingray unmanned air system and the Unmanned Carrier Aviation Mission Control System (UMCS).
+PMA‑268 operates under the Carrier Strike Deputy Portfolio Acquisition Executive (DPAE), part of the Portfolio Acquisition Executive for Aviation (PAE(A)).

 |Date Taken: